str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Also, as an extra note, there are some things that are among our most common questions:

 * Remember that if start and goal are the same, you should return [].
 This keeps your results consistent with ours and avoids some headache.
 	* Make sure you break ties using FIFO in your priority queue implementation.
 	* There is a little more to this when you get to tridirectional, so read those Notes especially carefully as well
 * **Do not** use graph.explored_nodes for anything in regard to what you want Bonnie to grade.
-This can be used for debugging, but you need to keep track of your explored nodes for the code you want Bonnie to grade.
+This can be used for debugging, but you should not be calling this in your code.
 * If you are stuck, check out the resources!
 We recognize this is a hard assignment and tri-directional search is a more research-oriented topic than the other search algorithms.
 Many previous students have found it useful to go through the resources in this README if they are having difficulty understanding the algorithms.
 Hopefully they are of some use to you all as well! :)
-* We have included the "haversine" heuristic in the `search_submission_tests.py` file.
-This is for use during the race, where we would like you to use this heuristic for the Atlanta race.
+* We have included the "Haversine" heuristic in the `search_submission_tests.py` file.
+All of the local tests on the Atlanta map use this method.
+For the race, you can use whatever you choose, but know that the Atlanta map positions are (latitude, longitude).
 * Make sure you clean up any changes/modifications/additions you make to the networkx graph structure before you exit the search function.
 Depending on your changes, the auto grader might face difficulties while testing.
 The best alternative is to create your own data structure(s).
 * If you're having problems (exploring too many nodes) with your Breadth first search implementation, one thing many students have found useful is to re-watch the Udacity videos for an optimization trick mentioned.
 * While submitting to Bonnie, many times the submission goes through even if you get an error on the terminal.
 You should check the web interface to make sure it’s not gone through before re-submitting.
 On the other hand, make sure your final submission goes through with Bonnie.